viur-framework/viur-core/docs/doc_tutorial/advanced/15_training_tasks.rst

 --------

 Sometimes its necessary to delay the execution of some specific code, so it won't slow down the response of the current request.
-ViUR provides the :meth:`server.tasks.callDefered` Decorator for such cases.
+ViUR provides the :meth:`viur.core.tasks.callDefered` Decorator for such cases.
 A function decorated this way will never execute in the context of the current request.
 All calls to such a function are catched, its parameters serialized, and a task is created to call this function later.
 These calls are executed in a deferred task which can run up to 10 minutes.
 As these tasks run deferred, they run outside